qbicsoftware/cookiecutter-templates-cli/README_DEVELOPMENT.md

 ![travis-repo-settings](images/travis-repo-settings.png)

+### Report generation using Maven
+We generate reports using [the Maven site plugin](https://maven.apache.org/plugins/maven-site-plugin/).
+The goal `site` will output several reports which you can then find in the `target/site` directory.
+So, in other words, running `mvn site` will populate the `target/site` folder with all configured reports, as defined in [our parent POMs][parent-poms].

+Reports are generated in HTML format, so you can access them in your browser by entering `file://<full-path-to-your-local-repo>/target/site/index.html` (e.g., `file:///home/homer/donut-portlet/target/site/index.html`; <sub>shh... no that's not a typo, that's three forward slashes, remember that full paths start with `/`</sub>) in your browser's address bar.
+If you don't like the [beautiful](images/dashing.jpg) format  you can [configure the site descriptor](https://maven.apache.org/plugins/maven-site-plugin/examples/sitedescriptor.html).

 ### Provide encrypted information to Travis CI
 Any person on the internet can download [Maven][maven] artifacts from our [public Maven repository](https://qbic-repo.am10.uni-tuebingen.de).
 But in order to upload artifacts to our repository, you will need proper authentication.